 Tribunal Costs

-The most common types of claim brought in the Employment Tribunal are for wrongful dismissal (relating to whether an employee received the correct amount of notice) and unfair dismissal (relating to the reasons for a dismissal, and/or the manner in which it was handled).
+Two of the most common types of claim brought in the Employment Tribunal are for wrongful dismissal (relating to whether an employee received the correct amount of notice) and unfair dismissal (relating to the reasons for a dismissal, and/or the manner in which it was handled).

 No two cases are exactly the same and there are a wide range of factors that could affect the complexity, and therefore the cost, of your case.
 Examples of such variables are set out further down this page.